 When Samuel Saw Senior retired in 1912, Samuel Saw Junior continued to run the firm until his own retirement.
 A short time later, in 1956, a young solicitor called Geoffrey Grant joined the practice.
 In the 1960s, his name was added to that of the firm and Grant Saw was born.
 Although now retired, Geoffrey Grant remains in regular contact with us, having been a solicitor for over 50 years.

-The firm moved to its present offices in Norman Road in 2003.
+The firm moved to offices in Norman Road in 2003.

 In 2005, Grant Saw expanded when it merged with Hudgell Yeates, a long-established practice in Blackheath which had been founded by Maurice Hudgell in the late 1930s